Which Functions Are Invertible? Pick the Right Answers

 1. Sketch It Out

 A quick hand‑drawn graph can reveal a lot.
-If you see a curve that’s symmetrical about the y‑axis or has a clear “V” shape, suspect non‑invertibility unless you’re told the domain is trimmed.
+If you see a curve that’s symmetrical about the y‑axis or has a clear “V” shape, suspect non‑invertibility unless you’re told the domain is trimmed Worth keeping that in mind.
+But it adds up..

 2. Apply the Horizontal Line Test

 Take any horizontal line (y = c).
-Which means if it intersects the graph more than once, the function fails the test.
-Don’t forget to consider the domain boundaries— a horizontal line that hits the edge of the domain counts as a single intersection And that's really what it comes down to..
+If it intersects the graph more than once, the function fails the test.
+Don’t forget to consider the domain boundaries— a horizontal line that hits the edge of the domain counts as a single intersection.

 3. Check the Algebraic Form